Severn River (Georgian Bay)

 The Severn River is a river in central Ontario, Canada.
-Its headwaters are located at the north end of Lake Couchiching.
 It drains Lake Couchiching and Lake Simcoe.
-The river flows generally northwest into Georgian Bay, a large bay of Lake Huron.
+Flowing out of the north end of Lake Couchiching at Washago, it receives its main tributary the Black River from the east.
+The Severn then flows north into Sparrow Lake before turning west and then south into Gloucester Pool.
+At Port Severn it drains into Severn Sound, the easternmost extension of Georgian Bay, itself a large bay of Lake Huron.

-The Severn forms part of the inland canal system known as the Trent–Severn Waterway, which links Port Severn on Georgian Bay with Trenton on Lake Ontario via the Trent Canal.
+The Severn forms part of the inland canal system known as the Trent–Severn Waterway, which links Georgian Bay with Trenton on Lake Ontario via the Trent Canal.
+The river services seasonal cottagers, as many of the properties are accessible only by boat.
+Some year-round residents live on the Severn.
+The river sees many boats travelling from Lake Couchiching to Georgian Bay and vice versa.
 From the middle of the 19th century up until the completion of the canal in 1920, the Severn was used to transport logs to sawmills down river.
 There are two hydroelectric stations at falls located on its course.

-The central Ontario Severn River is only 30 km long.
-The river services seasonal cottagers, as many of the properties are accessible only by boat.
-Some year-round residents live on the Severn.
-The river sees many yachts/cruisers travelling from Lake Couchiching to Georgian Bay, or vice versa.
+The Severn River proper is 57 km long, and drops 43 m between Lake Couchiching and Severn Sound.
+If the Black River is considered part of the same river, the overall length of the combined Black–Severn river is 225 km.
+Together with the Black River and Lakes Couchiching and Simcoe, the Severn drains an area of 5832 km2.
+The mean annual daily discharge at the mouth of the Severn over the period 1996-2003 was just over 82 cubic metres per second.

-Located on the Severn River, Big Chute Marine Railway is a rare operating marine-railway.
-The Elbląg Canal in Poland is similar.
-The Big Chute is a major tourist attraction, and provides access to and from Gloucester Pool, below the Severn.
+Located on the Severn just before it enters Gloucester Pool, Big Chute Marine Railway is a rare operational marine railway.
+The Big Chute is a major tourist attraction, and provides access to and from Gloucester Pool.
 The River sees many overnight campers, although overnight camping is forbidden on many sections of the Severn, including Lost Channel (location of the old fire tower) and Pretty Channel.
 This law is enforced by police supervision.

-According to "Governor Simcoe's Visit in 1793", which can be found in the 1891 volume of the Transactions of the Canadian Institute, the river at that time was known as the River Matchetache.
+One Anishinaabe name for the river is Wa-nant-git-che-ang, "circuitous river".
+Alexander Macdonell and John Graves Simcoe travelled down the length of the river in October 1793, the former recording in his diary that it was then known as the Matchetache, a term that survives in the name of Matchedash Bay.